LIM-AeroCloud/SecureFTP.jl/docs/src/index.md

-# SFTP.jl
+# SecureFTP.jl

 *An SFTP Client for Julia.*

-_SFTP.jl_ is a pure Julia package for connecting to servers with the secure file transfer protocol (SFTP), supporting authentication by username and password or by certificates.
+_SecureFTP.jl_ is a pure Julia package for connecting to servers with the secure file transfer protocol (SFTP), supporting authentication by username and password or by certificates.
 Main purpose is the file exchange between the SFTP server and the local system.
 Basic file system functions similar to Julia's Base functions and to the typical Linux functionality exist to explore the SFTP server.

-## SFTP Feature overview
+## SecureFTP Feature overview

 - Connection to SFTP server by username/password or with certificate authentication
 - File [`upload`](@ref)/[`download`](@ref) to/from server